 The most important layer in building a portfolio is coming up with the right mix of stocks and bonds based on each client’s financial plan.
 Most research shows that timing the markets is near impossible.
 We still study a plethora of market and economic data to gain an understanding of our environment, but we are not using it to make large bets in the portfolio.
 Just take the last two years where economic data was no barometer for market results.
 In 2018, economic growth grew by 3%, the highest clip in almost a decade.
 Corporate earnings in the US grew by 24%.
-Two extremely significant, positive data points and yet markets were down.
-In 2019, the gross domestic product grew at 2.6% and corporate earnings grew by 1%; lackluster numbers but diversified portfolios saw stellar gains.
+Two extremely significant, positive data points, and yet markets were down.
+In 2019, the gross domestic product grew by 2.6% and corporate earnings grew by 1%; lackluster numbers but diversified portfolios saw stellar gains.

-- Sold corporate bond holding in favor of mortgage backed securities
+- Sold corporate bond holding in favor of mortgage-backed securities

-- Reduced large cap growth index exposure in favor of quality factor screen
+- Reduced large-cap growth index exposure in favor of quality factor screen

-- Reduced small cap and foreign exposure in favor of US large cap companies focused on dividend growth
+- Reduced small-cap and foreign exposure in favor of US large-cap companies focused on dividend growth

-It was a rewarding 2019 for most investors and we believe portfolios are well positioned as 2020 gets underway, even amid the current heightened volatility.
+It was a rewarding 2019 for most investors and we believe portfolios are well-positioned as 2020 gets underway, even amid the current heightened volatility.
 As always, feel free to contact your team with any questions or concerns.

 The foregoing content reflects the opinions of Connecticut Wealth Management, LLC and is subject to change at any time without notice.
 Content provided herein is for informational purposes only and should not be used or construed as investment advice or a recommendation regarding the purchase or sale of any security.
-There is no guarantee that the statements, opinions or forecasts provided herein will prove to be correct.
+There is no guarantee that the statements, opinions, or forecasts provided herein will prove to be correct.
 Past performance may not be indicative of future results.
 Indices are not available for direct investment.
 Any investor who attempts to mimic the performance of an index would incur fees and expenses which would reduce returns.
 All investing involves risk, including the potential for loss of principal.
 There is no guarantee that any investment plan or strategy will be successful.